-Assigned reading material: Students are expected to read the material assigned before class in preparation for a discussion of the more challenging aspects of the topic.
+Assigned reading material: Students are expected to read the material assigned before class in preparation for a focused discussion of the more challenging aspects of the topic.

-Problem sets and student presentations: Some material will be taught through problem sets (both in and out of class) and student presentations.
+Problem sets and student presentations: Some material will be taught through problem sets and student presentations.
 This information is as important as other material presented in the text or in lecture, and will be included in assessments.